wso2/docker-ei/dockerfiles/ubuntu/integrator/README.md

 Configurations would lie on the Docker host machine and they can be volume mounted to the container. <br>
 As an example, steps required to change the port offset using `carbon.xml` is as follows.

-##### 1. Stop the Broker profile container if it's already running.
+##### 1. Stop the Integrator profile container if it's already running.
 In Integrator profile product distribution, `carbon.xml` configuration file can be found at `<DISTRIBUTION_HOME>/conf`.
-Copy the file to some suitable location of the host machine, referred to as `<SOURCE_CONFIGS>/carbon.xml` and change the offset value under ports to 1.
+Copy the file to some suitable location of the host machine, referred to as `<SOURCE_CONFIGS>/carbon.xml` and increase the offset value under ports by 1

 ##### 2. Grant read permission to `other` users for `<SOURCE_CONFIGS>/carbon.xml`
 ```